About the Residencies

 The 200-acre Saltonstall Arts Colony is located 7 miles outside Ithaca, NY in the heart of the beautiful Finger Lakes region.
 The residency competition is statewide and is open to all New York State residents (including New York City.)
 Residency alumni are now eligible to re-apply every other year!
 (If you were a resident here in 2013 or earlier, you are eligible to re-apply.)

-Saltonstall is an intimate residency experience.
+A Saltonstall residency is a small community of diverse individuals.
 There are five residents in each session: one photographer or filmmaker, one poet, one fiction or creative nonfiction writer, and two visual artists.
 Each group of five begins and ends their residency together.

 Food quickly becomes a central aspect of life at Saltonstall.
 A delicious communal vegetarian supper is served Monday - Friday, and the kitchen is kept stocked with groceries so that residents may make other meals for themselves.
 Because of our small size, our chef can accommodate most dietary sensitivities with each dinner she cooks.